YerkoPalma/choo-stt/README.md

 ### `stt:speech-end` | `stt.events.SPEECH_END`
 Fired when speech recognised by the speech recognition service has stopped being detected.

+### `stt:set-command` | `stt.events.SET_COMMAND`
+Set a command.
+When this event is fired, it set a command so it executes a callback when the command pattern is listened.

 ## API
 ### stt = require('choo-stt')